Le Cordon Bleu Class Action Lawsuit and Student Loans

 Inflating Graduation Rates

-Presenting that university is very competitive
+Presenting that university is very competitive.

 In reality, Le Cordon Bleu was enrolling the students who were unqualified in the first place.
 Though, they spread the information that classified the university as one of the top selections in the country.

-Discharging the student loans Through BDAR
+Discharging student loans Through BDAR

-The Borrower’s Defense against Repayment is a program that helps students who attended the universities, which broke the law in some manner as in the Le Cordon Bleu case.
+The Borrower’s Defense Against Repayment is a program that helps students who attended universities which broke the law in some manner, as in the Le Cordon Bleu case.
 Therefore, students of this university had the chance to apply for this program.
-There are thousands of students who get rid of the loan debt after the university discharged them.
-So, you have a great chance of getting a discharge through BDAR too.
+Thousands of students get rid of their loan debt after the university discharges them.
+So, you also have a great chance of getting a discharge through BDAR.
 There are several factors that you need to be mindful of.
-The major factor here is to connect your case to the student lawsuit action of Le Cordon Bleu and apply to the program by providing all the necessary details of the issue.
-If done correctly, the BDAR applications are great solutions for these types of issues.
-Besides the complete loan forgiveness, students can get a refund, too, in specific cases.
-So, how can you write your BDAR application?

 What do you need to include in your BDAR Application?

-- Why you attended Le Cordon Bleu?
+• Why you attended Le Cordon Bleu?

-- How their fraudulent marketing tactics affected you in making the enrollment decision?
+• How their fraudulent marketing tactics affected you in making the enrollment decision?

 Be Specific